-We use a grid-based method, STING: STatistical INformation Grid [14].
+We use a grid-based method, STING: STatistical Information Grid [14].
 We choose this method because of its advantage of fast processing time and its typical independence of the number of objects (scales well).

 The spatial area is divided into rectangular cells.
 There are usually several levels of such cells, which form a hierarchical structure.
 Each cell at high level is partitioned into a number of smaller cells in the next lower level.
 Statistical information of each cell is calculated and stored beforehand.
 When finish examining the current layer, proceed to the next lower level.
 Repeat this process until the bottom layer is reached.
-The algorithm is illustrated on Fig. 1.